 There was a lot of work done in order to make sure that clipboard sharing was support like it should.
 We also made sure that some edge cases were taken care of.

 Like it’s iOS counterpart, Screens for macOS now supports the RFC 2396 standard.

 A lot of our source code is shared between both clients on iOS and macOS.
 This allowed us to improve performance, robustness and stability on macOS while being able to test and refine on iOS.
 This means that ScreensKit, our Screen Sharing engine, is now very reliable and proven.

 Pricing and Availability

-All other customers will be offered a 40% discount.
-You can also check if you are eligible on our Upgrade Page.
+All current Screens users can get a 40% discount when upgrading.
+You can check if you are eligible on our Upgrade Page.
 This includes customers that bought Screens 1.0 back in 2011! 🤓